octobercms/docs/backend-forms.md

 **fileTypes** | file extensions that are accepted by the uploader, optional.
 Eg: `zip,txt` **mimeTypes** | MIME types that are accepted by the uploader, either as file extension or fully qualified name, optional.
 Eg: `bin,txt`
 **useCaption** | allows a title and description to be set for the file.
-Default: true
+Default: true **prompt** | text to display for the upload button, applies to files only, optional.

 <a name="widget-recordfinder" class="anchor" href="#widget-recordfinder"></a>
 ### Record finder